SycuroLab/metaphlan/README.md

 Input:

-* Paired-end fastq files from shotgun metagenome sequencing.
+* Cleaned and filtered reads from shotgun metagenome sequencing (specify whether reads are paired or unpaired in the config file

 Output: